Walton Students from John Brown University celebrate program's 40th anniversary during homecoming

 The program, which started in 1985, consists of a full-ride scholarship for a bachelor’s degree given to Central American and Mexican students at any of the three selected Arkansas universities, JBU, Harding University and University of the Ozarks.

-Activities included “Meet your old faculty” at the Soderquist Business Center, hosted by former Professor John McCullough, where the Walton alumni had the chance to not only connect with former faculty but also among themselves.
+Activities included “Meet your old faculty” at the Soderquist Business Center, hosted by former Professor John McCullough, where the Walton alumni had the chance to not only connect with former faculty, but also to chat amongst themselves.
 Since it was the first WISP activity, this was the first time that some of them saw each other after many years.
-There were a lot of hugs and laughs shared, as well as an impressive amount of printed pictures all over the tables.
+There were a lot of hugs and laughs shared, as well as a number of printed pictures all over the tables for students and alumni to look through.

 Junior Walton student from Mexico, Samara Cuesta, volunteered at many of the events and enjoyed being able to see the alumni come back and engage with one another.

 On Thursday, McCullough and his wife, Judy McCullough, hosted a brownie tasting at their house, where all Waltons from all generations were invited.
-The Walton 40th Anniversary Celebration dinner took place on Thursday evening, with an attendance of almost 120 people, including Walton Students, alumni, faculty, former faculty, Walton Family Foundation representatives and friends.
+The Walton 40th Anniversary Celebration dinner took place on Thursday night, with an attendance of almost 120 people, including current Walton students, alumni, faculty, former faculty, Walton Family Foundation representatives and friends.

 Three former Waltons were invited to share their experience at JBU and life after graduation as part of the dinner program.
-Among them, class of 99’ Journalism and Intercultural Studies major Karen Azucena shared her appreciation towards the program and the scholarship's impact on her life.
+Among them, class of 1999’ journalism and intercultural studies major Karen Azucena shared her appreciation for the program and the scholarship's impact on her life.

-Many of the Walton alumni expressed their gratefulness not only for the Walton Family Foundation but also with JBU and the opportunity they had to come back to their Alma Mater.
+Many of the Walton alumni expressed their gratitude, not only for the Walton Family Foundation, but also for JBU and the opportunity they had to come back to their alma mater.

-Dr. Joe Walenciak, distinguished Business Professor and “honorary Walton Advisor” according to WISP students has been involved in this program since its beginning at JBU and continues to foster this family environment among Walton students.
+Dr. Joe Walenciak, distinguished business professor and “honorary Walton Adviser” according to WISP students has been involved in this program since its beginning at JBU and continues to foster this family environment among Walton students.

 As commemorated, the program has successfully met its founder’s intentions of helping young minds and talents from Central America and Mexico by shaping and preparing them into a democratic and developed country as is the United States, and grounding them in Christian education.
 The WISP intends to continue with this goal and keep making a permanent impact on these students’ lives, which they like to describe with the phrase that has become an inside slogan for the program, “Once a Walton, Always a Walton.”